SoerenFox/pytr-Modified-/README.md

 This is a very slightly reengineered version of the [pytr](https://github.com/pytr-org/pytr) API with added functions and improved modules.

 > **Disclaimer:**
 > This is an unofficial and reverse-engineered client for Trade Republic, provided for educational and research purposes only.
-> It is **not affiliated with or endorsed by Trade Republic**.
+It is not affiliated with or endorsed by Trade Republic.

 ## Installation